lexibank/tlopo/out/vol3/chapter3.md

 ### 4.2.
 Tree

-The most stable primary taxon label, in that it is reflected most widely amongst the mod- em languages is &ast;kayu, the general term for trees and other plants with woody stems and branches.
-While some languages, like Bing, appear to have retained the original vowel-glide- vowel sequence, the majority have simplified it in some way.
-These changes appear to have occurred reasonably late in the development of this form, since there are closely related lan- guages that show different types of changes.
-For example, &ast;kayu is reflected as au in Mono, but as yae in Nduke, two NW Solomonic languages, and as kau in Bauan and kai in Wayan, two Fijian languages.
+The most stable primary taxon label, in that it is reflected most widely amongst the modern languages is _&ast;kayu_, the general term for trees and other plants with woody stems and branches.
+While some languages, like Bing, appear to have retained the original vowel-glide-vowel sequence, the majority have simplified it in some way.
+These changes appear to have occurred reasonably late in the development of this form, since there are closely related languages that show different types of changes.
+For example, _&ast;kayu_ is reflected as _au_ in Mono, but as _ɣae_ in Nduke, two NW Solomonic languages, and as _kau_ in Bauan and _kai_ in Wayan, two Fijian languages.

 <table>
 <tr>